-Rohypnol is the trade name for the drug flunitrazepam, a medication used to treat severe insomnia in some countries, though it is not legal in the US.
+Rohypnol is the trade name for the drug flunitrazepam, a medication used to treat severe insomnia in some countries, though it is not legal in the United States.
 It’s a part of the benzodiazepine class of drugs along with Valium and Xanax.
 It produces a strong feeling of sedation and anterograde amnesia, meaning that people often don’t remember what happened while they were on the drug.

-- Slurred speech
+- Slurred speech.

 Sedation, reduced reaction time, and impaired judgment, while being mild effects when the individual stays at home, can become quite dangerous if the intoxicated individual operates heavy machinery, including vehicles.
 Many car accidents have been caused by people choosing to drive while impaired by drugs like Rohypnol.

-Can you overdose on Rohypnol?
+Can You Overdose on Rohypnol?

 Symptoms of overdose include: